Region

 The Somerville Flea Market also has a strong community spirit and aims to bring together vendors, artists and musicians to connect them with Somerville and the surrounding communities.
 The atmosphere at this flea market is relaxed, friendly and encourages everyone to come back regularly and bring their friends!

 Most of the vendors at the Somerville Flea Market sell vintage and antique goods that have been reclaimed, restored and repurposed.
-Some of the craftsmanship on display is absolutely superb, and provides so much inspiration for anyone who has ever considered some form of reclaiming or restoration.
+Some of the craftsmanship on display is absolutely superb and provides so much inspiration for anyone who has ever considered some form of reclaiming or restoration.
 Vendors are more than happy to chat with interested visitors, and new ideas are constantly being hatched at this flea market!

-As well as vintage and antique goods, the Somerville Flea Market celebrates traditional arts, crafts and craftsmanship and invites artists who carry on these traditions to display their skills and items for sale.
+The Somerville Flea Market celebrates traditional arts and crafts and invites artists who carry on these traditions to display their skills and items for sale, alongside vintage and antique goods.

 Add a review